 -t rrtype: specify the resource record type desired.
 Default is ANY.

-For rrnames queries, valid rrtypes include those defined in DNS RFCs, including ANY, except DNSSEC types are not allowed (ANY-DNSSEC, DLV, DNSKEY, DS, NSEC, NSEC3, NSEC3PARAM, and RRSIG resource record types).
+For rrnames queries, valid rrtypes include those defined in DNS RFCs, including ANY, except DNSSEC types are not allowed (ANY-DNSSEC, CDNSKEY, CDS, DLV, DNSKEY, DS, NSEC, NSEC3, NSEC3PARAM, RRSIG, and TA resource record types).
 Also valid are TYPE# values.

 For rdata queries, only the following rrtypes are valid: CNAME, HINFO, MX, NAPTR, NS, PTR, RP, SOA, SPF, SRV, and TXT.
 Also valid are their TYPE# values.